 This Coway Airmega 400 Smart Air is a smart device.
 It has a pollution sensor that monitors indoor air quality in real-time.
-It has an air quality indicator (a bright LED ring) that lets you know how clean or dirty your indoor air is.
-It has an auto mode that automatically adjusts speeds and other settings depending on air particulates and what’s needed for cleaning the air.
-If you download the Coway mobile app, you can monitor the indoor air quality remotely.
-But the powerful features of this Coway Airmega Smart Air purifier do not come without a cost.
-The only reason it is not one of our 3 best air purifiers is price.
-It retails for around $500, depending on promotions — that’s more than some other air purifiers.
+It has an air quality indicator (a bright LED ring) that lets you know how clean or dirty your indoor air is, and an auto mode that automatically adjusts speeds and other settings depending on air particulates.
+You can remotely monitor indoor air quality if you download the Coway mobile app.

 RabbitAir MinusA2 Air Purifier